AleksanderGlowniak/PhotoManager/README.md

 # PhotoManager
 Photomanager is a program used for a photographers to manage their's business.
-It's wrote i in java language based on gluon.
+It's wrote i in java language based on gluon and maven.
 For database I used MySql.

 Plan for program:
 1) Login Panel.